mpytel/BeautifulImperfection/strategicHarmony.md

 ### Adaptive Difficulty
 - Higher levels have higher base targets
 - The disharmony factor increases with level, making perfect harmony harder to achieve
-- Players need to be more precise with their balance at higher levels
+- Players need to be more precise with their diversity at higher levels

 ### Scoring and Bonuses
 - Exceeding the target harmony provides bonus points